rust-lang/book/nostarch/chapter10.md

    inputs and return values of that code in the function signature.
 3. Update the two instances of duplicated code to call the function instead.

-Next, we’ll use these same steps with generics to reduce code duplication in different ways.
+Next, we’ll use these same steps with generics to reduce code duplication.
 In the same way that the function body can operate on an abstract `list` instead of specific values, generics allow code to operate on abstract types.

 For example, say we had two functions: one that finds the largest item in a slice of `i32` values and one that finds the largest item in a slice of `char`